The time...December, 1944.

 below as the Lancaster's jettisoned their bombs.

 .
-Around the year 1999, a logbook belonging to the late Fred Shaw, a Royal Air Force
+Around 1999, a logbook belonging to the late Fred Shaw, a Royal Air Force navigator, was

 . ''Ops.
 Siegen Canceled.
 Jettison Southern Area''. (logbook of Fred Shaw).

-were being jettisoned that day, that Shaw remembered seeing a small plane spiraling out of
+jettisoned that day, that Shaw remembered seeing a small plane spiraling out of control after the

-As each bomb burst, I could see the blast wave from it radiating outwards...It was
+each bomb burst, I could see the blast wave from it radiating outwards...It was obvious

 ''Eventually, I saw it disappear into the English Channel!''
 (Fred Shaw)